ivmai/bdwgc/docs/porting.md

   Usually just the macro name used to identify the operating system, but enclosed in quotes.
   * `CPP_WORDSZ` - The word size in bits as a constant suitable for preprocessor tests, i.e. without casts or `sizeof` expressions.
-Currently always defined as either 64 or 32.
 For platforms supporting both 32- and 64-bit ABIs, this should be conditionally defined depending on the current ABI.
-There is a default of 32.
   * `ALIGNMENT` - Defined to be the largest _N_ such that all pointer are guaranteed to be aligned on _N_-byte boundaries.
 Defining it to be _1_ will always work, but perform poorly.
 For all modern 32-bit platforms, this